temporaerhaus/website/content/groups/_index.en.md

 ---

 Our house only exists thanks to the many volunteers who fill it with life in many different ways.
-Here is an overview of the groups and event formats hosted at the Verschwörhaus:
+Here is an overview of the groups and event formats hosted at the Haus:

 {{% tabs %}}